wizardofki-mage/wizardofki-mage/README.md

 - ⚡ Fun fact: ...
 -->

 I recently completed my Associate's Degree in Computer Science to transfer to a four-year university.
-Courses I have taken include Programming Concepts and Methodology in C++ I and II, assembly language, and discrete structures.
+Courses I have taken include Programming Concepts and Methodology in C++ I and II, Assembly Language, and Discrete Structures.
 As part of my degree path, I'm also taking a lot of math, and I earned an 'A' in Calculus I and II.
 I'm detail-oriented, accurate, accountable, and professional.
 I am continuing to build and grow my skills in Computer Science, CyberSecurity, and math.
 I always protect confidentiality and adhere to regulatory compliance by taking ownership of my work.
 I'm passionate about safeguarding organizations, data, and people.
 I took Java-based computer science I and II several years ago, and about a year of information systems (Web development and structured programming).
 I am currently reviewing Java to become proficient at it again.